Tag Archive for: API

 - Franchises attempting to use their services in various locations

 - Stock market machines ticking out real-time data for media and investment firms

-Whichever, the bottom-line is it was the entrepreneurial spirit of the people who struggled on using their company’s underlying services in new and profitable ways that drove the development of APIs.
+To sum up, the bottom line is that, the entrepreneurial spirit of the people who struggled to use their company’s underlying services in new and profitable ways drove the development of APIs.

 Web APIs, on the other hand, have a fairly short API history.
 They have only been in use for over a decade.
 These companies have pioneered them: